Lab41/try41/README.md

 try41
 ==============

-try41 is a demonstration platform tailored to demonstration three projects Lab41 has worked on.  try41 leverages Docker through a simple webapp to enable on-demand instances of isolated installations of each project.
+try41 is a demonstration platform tailored to demonstrate projects Lab41 has worked on.  try41 leverages Docker through a simple webapp to enable on-demand instances of isolated installations of each project.

 In order to run [try41](https://github.com/Lab41/try41), on a host with docker perform the following: